inversion-api/inversion-engine/README.md

 happens in memory at runtime NOT development time.
 Snooze writes the merged output to the console so you can inspect any keys you might want to customize.

+## Keeping Passwords out of Config Files

+If you want to keep your database passwords (or any other sensative info) out of your snoooze.properties config files, you can simply set an environment variable OR
+VM system property using the relevant key.
+For example you could add '-Ddb.pass=MY_PASSWORD' to your JVM launch configuration OR something like 'EXPORT db.pass=MY_PASSWORD' to the top of the batch file you use to launch our app or application server.

 ### URL Structure